 A few things about this recipe: One, the quantities are huge (4 pounds of sugar, 4 pounds of cream…).
-This must have been made for a decent-sized crowd.
+This must have served a decent-sized crowd.
 So we cut it down to a manageable size but tried to keep the ratios more or less consistent.

 Two, the ratios are a little hard to understand.
 On the one hand, it calls for “one pint” of flour (are we even reading that correctly?).
 On the other hand, it calls for “8 pounds of currants” (!?!?).
-Our working theory is that this might have been a very fruit-heavy cake.
-But to bring it closer to present-day ideas of cake, we cut back a little on the currant ratios.
+Our working theory is that this was a very fruit-heavy cake.
+But to bring it closer to present-day ideas of cake, we cut back a little on the currants.

-Three, there are no eggs listed in this cake.
-Of course eggs were used at the time, and you’d think eggs would be pretty standard in cake, but since there was no mention of eggs in the recipe we decided to keep this as an eggless cake.
+Three, this cake does not call for any eggs.
+Of course people used eggs back then, and you’d think eggs would be pretty standard in cake.
+But since eggs weren’t mentioned in the recipe, we decided to keep this cake eggless.

-Four, the recipe appears to be leavened with “ale yeast” (brewer’s yeast, we assume).
-Just to simplify it (and make it more cake-like than bread-like, which is what the modern palate seems to prefer), we used baking soda as the leavening agent.
+Four, the recipe appears to call for “ale yeast” (brewer’s yeast, we assume) as a leavening.
+Just to simplify it (and make it more cake-like than bread-like), we used baking soda as the leavening agent.

 Five, the recipe calls for mace, which is essentially the coating around the nutmeg kernel.
 If you don’t have mace in your spice cabinet, just add a little more nutmeg.

 Last, just something to remember: Rosewater is an acquired taste.
 As we mentioned with the rosewater ice cream, rosewater was an extremely popular flavoring at the time, so it’s likely that many dishes contained rosewater (as opposed to vanilla, which would have been much more exotic and rare).
-We kept the rosewater to a minimum just to make sure it wasn’t too “heavy” or overly fragrant.
+We minimized the rosewater just to make sure it wasn’t too “heavy” or overly fragrant.